toeverything/AFFiNE/packages/app/src/templates/Welcome-to-AFFiNE-Alpha-Downhills.md

     *   Find it in the lower right, look for the □+.
 *   Workspaces
     *   Further improved, with cloud support, collaboration and publishing.
-    *   Find workspace settings in the left sidebar settings menu.
+    *   Explore more features from the `Settings` in the sidebar.

 We can insert images: